NEXST-TOOL/nexst/README.md

 # Introduction

-The repository of NEXST (Next Environment for XiangShan Target) contains basic components for FPGA prototyping and emulation of the reduced version of the open-source XiangShan RISC-V processor core (code name: Nanhu-G).
+The repository of NEXST (Next Environment for XiangShan Target) contains basic components for hardware-software system-level FPGA prototyping and emulation of the open-source
-The target FPGA chip is Xilinx Ultrascale+ VU37P series.
+XiangShan RISC-V processor core.
+Our current supported XiangShan target is a compact edition called Nanhu-G.
+The FPGA boards we leverage
-FPGA boards currently supported are Xilinx VCU128 and an ICT custom acceleration card named NM37.
+are Xilinx VCU128 and an ICT custom acceleration card named NM37, both of which are populated with Xilinx Ultrascale+ VU37P FPGA chips.

 # Prerequisite